 The youngest Millennials have been practicing law for about five years now.
 Some may even be on their way to making partner or serving in leadership roles in-house.
-Known as the generation born between 1981 and 1995, a Pew Research Center survey reports that Millennials now make up more than a third of the U.S. workforce.
+Known as the generation born between 1981 and 1995, Millennials now make up more than a third of the U.S. workforce according to a Pew Research Center survey report.
 The U.S. Bureau of Labor Statistics reports that 21.5 percent of lawyers in the U.S are Millennials.

 By now, most “seasoned” managers and senior partners understand how to nurture and support Millennial lawyers to do well in practice.
 Most have embraced the cultural shifts of the workforce unfavorably known to expect rewards and feedback on their work product.